rotationalio/rotational.io/content/en/blog/2021-04-06-a-distributed-systems-maze.md

 slug: "a-distributed-systems-maze"
 date: "2021-04-06T13:49:57-04:00"
 draft: false
-image_webp: images/media/2021-04-06-a-distributed-systems-maze/maze.webp
-image: images/media/2021-04-06-a-distributed-systems-maze/maze.jpg
+image: img/blog/2021-04-06-a-distributed-systems-maze/maze.jpg
 author: Benjamin Bengfort
-description : "Distributed systems jargon can feel like a maze that your constantly lost in.
+description: "Distributed systems jargon can feel like a maze that your constantly lost in.
 In this post we try to see our way clear with a maze metaphor to understand why coordination is necessary, and difficult."
+profile: img/team/benjamin-bengfort.png
 ---

 The most exciting applications coming out these days are the ones that aim big &mdash; aspiring to reach a global audience of users across regions, languages, timezones, and data centers.
 Not only are they in the exhilarating position of owning planet-scale markets, they're poised to take on some of the most interesting data systems problems we've ever seen!

 Of course, it's easy to get lost in the maze of algorithms, protocols, and terminology related to distributed systems.
 It's a complex topic and there are a lot of good approaches, most of which leverage strategic optimizations that further confuse the underlying principles.